sanbee/parafeed/UserDoc.md

 > > command-line (the order of the command-line options is not important).
 The keywords must be fully
 > > spelled in the command-line options (i.e., no minimum-match will be applicable).

-  * `help=noprompt,dryrun`:
+  * `help=dryrun` or `help=noprompt,dryrun` or `help=dbg,dryrun`:
-> > An additional comma-separated specification `dryrun` can be given with the `noprompt` option.
-In this mode, the application will parse all the keywords supplied on the command-line and silently exit immediately after this parsing phase.
+> > The `dryrun` option can be given by itself, or with the `noprompt` or `dbg` options.
+By itself or with the `dbg` option, the application will start the interactive shell and exit immediately after the `go` command with a message indicating that it is exiting due to the `dryrun` option.
+When used with the `noprompt` option, the application will parse all the keywords supplied on the command-line and exit silently immediately after this parsing phase.
 Any error during the parsing phase will trigger an error condition (C++ exception).
 This is useful in the development stage where the inputs can be verified without running the full application.

   * `help=explain`:
 > > This executes the `explain` command of the interactive shell (see section on [User Commands](https://github.com/sanbee/parafeed/blob/wiki/UserDoc.md#user-commands))